randomPoison/randomPoison.github.io/_drafts/variant-data.md

 * You're statically prevented from accessing the data in the reward until you've checked which type of reward it is, and you can only ever access the fields of the correct variant.
 * If you forget to handle any of the possible cases, you get a compiler error!
 This also means that if you later add a new reward type, the compiler will makes sure you go back and update all the places in the code base where you're already checking the type of a reward.

-It's also very efficient: There's no allocation involved in creating an instance of `Reward`, and the size of `Reward` is equal to the size of its largest variant plus the size of the discriminant (which will rarely need to be larger than a single byte).
+* It's also very efficient: There's no allocation involved in creating an instance of `Reward`, and the size of `Reward` is equal to the size of its largest variant plus the size of the discriminant (which will rarely need to be larger than a single byte).
+* Rust's de facto serialization library [Serde](https://serde.rs/) automatically validates incoming data and rejects any data that can't be correctly represented at runtime.
+And because validation happens as part of deserialization, there's little-to-no performance overhead in doing so!

+# Conclusion

+oh god i am not good at conclusion how did this get here